 You can usually quote or cite a statistic, as long as you cite the source, give credit, and link to the information in its entirety.
 If you aren’t sure, err on the side of caution and protect yourself, your website, and your business.
 You should also look at the site where you’re linking or pulling a quote to see what their policy is on using content; many will post if and how you can use content.
 Consulting a copyright attorney is always an option too.

 Posting Guest Articles: These can be a great idea if done correctly.
 Essentially, a guest article is unique content written specifically to be published on your website by someone else.
-However, there are quite a few things you need to be aware of and adamant about, which we talk about here.

 Pictures: It’s best to use your own images you create or take with your camera.
 If you take photos of people that you want to use, you can have them sign a “model” release.
 If you want to use an image that was taken by a photographer you know, contact them directly and get signed permission.

 There are free stock photography sources online that you can use, and there are quite a few that have photos available for purchase.
 Karlie wrote an in-depth article about photograph use on websites, but essentially you should NOT use anything you find online and should always approach Google Images with the assumption the image has a copyright.
-Read more about using images online here.

 Video: You can obviously post your own video, but you may also embed video of others if it is posted on YouTube.